-The flexibility of the FT’s Corporate Licence enabled close integration of FT content with user workflows and the supporting technology.
+The flexibility of the FT’s Group Subscription enabled close integration of FT content with user workflows and the supporting technology.
 Combining rich functionality with semantic analysis, the platform features advanced alerting tools and searching systems to deliver FT news and analysis to employees as and when they need it.

-“The flexibility of the FT’s Corporate service was a major beneflt for us,” said Bernardini.
+“The flexibility of the FT’s Group Subscription was a major benefit for us,” said Bernardini.
 “We were able to easily integrate the FT into our employees’ workflow.
 The solution provides quicker access to relevant data from the FT, in the context of other qualified information sources used by the business.”